1delta-DAO/cross-composer/docs/ACTION_INTEGRATION_GUIDE.md

 - Use `buildPanelProps` to pass custom props
 - Check `ActionPanelContext` for available data
 - Verify props are included in the returned object
+- Use `useTokenLists()` hook for token data instead of expecting it as a prop

 ### Data Not Loading